 Frequent use of the road shoulder areas for temporary truck parking highlights the need for better facilities to support long haul drivers.
 Provide safe parking and create more opportunities for free parking.

 Diverting south bound local traffic will limit exposure to the industrial areas.
-In addition, it would reduce the conflict between large trucks and cars and limit road incidents purposes.
-Professional documentation / construction plans are required prior to undertaking works on site.
+In addition, it would reduce the conflict between large trucks and cars and limit road incidents from future development